 Making a full time living as a stock photographer isn't easy as its a very crowded, competitive market.
 To be successful as a stock photographer, you need both quality and quantity.

 To get your start in this business and make some money, sign up at some of these stock agencies and start submitting your best work - and only your best work.
-Follow the tips above and work on improving your skills.
-Always be patient and never give up on your dreams!
+Follow the tips above which have given you information on how to sell stock photos.
+Work on improving your skills, always be patient, and never give up on your dreams!